-Modern wood heating appliances (wood stoves, boilers or furnaces) can create dense plumes of smoke for hours at a time.
-Whether visible or not, wood smoke contains:
+Wood heating appliances (wood stoves, boilers or furnaces) can create dense smoke for hours at a time.
+Whether smoke is visible or not, it contains:

-Local governments may control the use of wood heating appliances through local ordinances.
+Local ordinances may control the use of wood heating appliances.

-If you are a homeowner with a wood heating appliance such as a wood stove or fireplace insert:
+If you are a homeowner with a wood heating appliance, like a wood stove or fireplace insert: